hawaiiCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Which Courts in Hawaii Have Jurisdiction to Hear Traffic Violation Matters?

 In Hawaii, District Courts have jurisdiction over traffic infractions and crimes.
-Misdemeanor violations can be transferred to Circuit Court in certain situations.
+In certain situations, misdemeanor violations can be transferred to Circuit Court.

 How to Prepare for Traffic Court in Hawaii